-Julia Taylor, Artistic Director & Founder
+Julia Parlato, Artistic Director & Founder

 Tim Cook, Co-Producer

 Tim is the founder of the theatre company Broken Silence Theatre and an award-winning playwright.
 After initially training as an actor at RADA, he was invited onto the Royal Court Theatre’s Young Writers Programme.
-His playwrighting credits include: ‘Crushed’ (King’s Head Theatre), ‘Blackout’ (Drayton Arms Theatre) and ‘Absence’ (Towner Gallery) and recently ‘Adam and Eve’ which received 5* reviews and will transfer to the Hope Theatre in May 2018.
+His playwrighting credits include: ‘Crushed’ (King’s Head Theatre), ‘Blackout’ (Drayton Arms Theatre) and ‘Absence’ (Towner Gallery) and recently ‘Adam and Eve’ which received 5* reviews and transfers to the Hope Theatre in May 2018.
 He is currently on attachment to New Writing South and his latest play ‘Tremors’ will be shown at the Old Red Lion later in the year.
 As Co-Producer, Tim is involved in every element of the Scene Gym process from reading and selecting scripts to ensuring the gym sessions run smoothly.